-You have the option not only to report claims, but incidents, (situations in which you are concerned that a claim may occur) as well.
+You have the option not only to report a claim, but circumstances, (situations in which you are concerned that a claim may occur) as well.

-    Here's how to ensure the fastest possible response to your incident or claim:
+Here's how to ensure the fastest possible response to your circumstance or claim:

 - With respect to claims, all principals and staff members involved in the claim should be prepared to document the circumstances surrounding the allegation.
 Your written report to CNA should include the following:

 - Date, time and location of the situation

 - Brief narrative description of the allegation against you

 - Name of person or entity making the claim

 - Client–architect/engineer agreement for the project

 - Any other pertinent documents or correspondence, including newspaper accounts